PlanQK/planqk-platform-docs/src/demos/introduction.md

 Check out our [Gradio starter template](https://github.com/Anaqor/gradio-example).
 Alternatively, you can deploy any other web app of your choice using Docker.

-The following steps show you how to deploy a Demo for your Use Case:
+The following steps show you how to deploy a Demo for your Use Case.

 Prerequisites: